-- Deadline for submitting disapplication requests (for response by the APT deadline)
+- Deadline for submitting disapplication requests (for response by the APT deadline) for:

-for:

 - MFG exclusions

 - exceptional premises factors

 - sparsity factors

-- o lump sum variations for amalgamating schools
+- lump sum variations for amalgamating schools

-- o pupil number reductions 28 November 2019
+- pupil number reductions

-- School census database closed.

 28 November 2019

 - Deadline for submitting disapplication requests if the local authority wishes to move more than 0.5% of the schools block. - A request must also be submitted if the schools forum has turned down a proposal from the authority to move funding out of the schools block, but the authority wishes to proceed with the transfer.
 We aim to issue decisions before the APT deadline.